 Someone who experiences labile mood may find it difficult to understand emotions and will quickly move to an extreme response and reaction which would appear to be out of proportion to the experience.

-A labile mood can be related to conditions such as borderline personality disorder.
-It may appear as part of a presentation that would include manic and hyper manic episodes.
+A labile mood can be related to conditions such as borderline personality disorder (also known as emotionally unstable personality disorder or EUPD).
+It might be recognised as involving emotional instability, or may appear as part of a presentation that would include manic and hyper manic episodes.